 Second, maritime security is of paramount importance to the economies of littoral states in Asia, and beyond.
 It is estimated that nearly half of all commercial sea trade is delivered through the region's waterways.
 The Malacca Strait alone is traversed by at least 25% of the world's commercial shipping.
 In the South China Sea, where multiple states have overlapping claims, the Center for Strategic and International Studies' ChinaPower Project found that an estimated US\$3.4 trillion in trade passed through it in 2016.5 That figure constitutes about 21 percent of global trade that year.
 There has been no updated study on the matter since, but it is reasonable to expect that trade volume that passes through the South China Sea could have only grown over the past five years.
-All major economies have stakes in ensuring the safe passage of shipping through the seas of the Indo-Pacific interruption would have tremendous and any consequences to the global economy.
+All major economies have stakes in ensuring the safe passage of shipping through the seas of the Indo-Pacific interruption would have tremendous consequences to the global economy.
 Some would argue that trade remains uninterrupted despite periodic tensions.
 While that may be true, acquiescing to a state's expansive claim not based on international law is akin to giving that state a lever through which to coerce others in the future by applying rules arbitrarily.
 In essence, not pushing back is shortsighted.

 Moreover, while the region's maritime spaces contain relatively modest proved and probable hydrocarbon reserves-not really sizable enough to reverse East Asia's reliance on Middle Eastern energy-littoral states in the region are keen to tap them.
-For countries like semi-enclosed water regions, which Article 122 of UNCLOS defines as "a gulf, basin or sea surrounded by two or more States and connected to another sea or the ocean by a narrow outlet, or consisting entirely or primarily of the territorial seas and exclusive economic zones of two or more coastal States."4 This fact has significant geopolitical implications.
-It means maritime entitlement dispute would inevitably be a common feature of almost every bilateral relationship in the region.
-Indeed, every body of water in the Indo-Pacific is contested.
-The alternative to rules-based management and resolution of these offshore territorial the Philippines and Vietnam, oil and gas resources in their exclusive economic zone and continental shelf are critical for long term energy security.
+For countries like the Philippines and Vietnam, oil and gas resources in their exclusive economic zone and continental shelf are critical for long term energy security.
 Manila sees resources at the Reed Bank as most viable replacement to its existing Malampaya gas field, currently delivering as much as 20% of the country's electricity requirements, but is expected to run dry in the coming years.6 The Reed Bank, while clearly inside the Philippines' exclusive economic zone (EEZ), is